Christian Arroyo Player Props: Red Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 3.99 team ERA ranks 12th among all MLB pitching staffs.
+- The Marlins have a 3.95 team ERA that ranks 11th across all MLB pitching staffs.

-- Marlins pitchers combine to allow 79 home runs (1.0 per game), the sixth-fewest in the league.
+- Marlins pitchers combine to give up the fifth-fewest home runs in baseball (79 total, one per game).

+- Garrett gets the start for the Marlins, his 15th of the season.
+He is 3-2 with a 3.64 ERA and 90 strikeouts through 76 2/3 innings pitched.

-- In his most recent time out on Wednesday against the Toronto Blue Jays, the right-hander tossed seven innings, allowing five earned runs while surrendering 10 hits.
+- In his most recent time out on Thursday against the Pittsburgh Pirates, the lefty went seven innings, allowing one earned run while surrendering three hits.

+- The 25-year-old has put together a 3.64 ERA and 10.6 strikeouts per nine innings in 15 games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.